 • Step 1: Review your finances and derive a budget in consultation with your accountant, lender, and real estate agent.

 • Step 2: Derive a list of your “wants” and prioritize them: 1.
 Safety, 2.
 Schools, 3.
 Distance to work, 4.Taxes, 5.
 Restaurants, 6.
 Parks, 7.
 Shopping, 8.
 Entertainment, 9.
 Transportation and 10.
 Other Services

 • Step 3: Derive a list of all the areas you are interested in with a “Yes” and “No” selection option.

 • Step 4: Gather official reports to consult: 1.
 Crime report, 2.
 School report, 3.
 Local tax information, 4.
 Train, and bus station maps, including if applicable, transportation means for schools or other needs, 5.Lists and directions to local restaurants and stores, 6.
 Maps detailing parks and other recreational activities or needs.

 • Step 5: Utilize reports to analyze the data and begin selecting “Yes” and “No” for each area on your list.

-Overall, choosing the correct state, city, town or block is the first step in the home ownership process and most often the most difficult.
-Purchasing a home is an emotional and taxing process.
-That is why it is important to choose a real estate agent, a trusted advisor to listen to your needs, and help you clearly identify what lifestyle attributes are most important to you, so you may find your dream home.
+Overall, choosing the correct state, city, town, or block is the first step in the homeownership process and most often the most difficult.
+It is easy to see purchasing a home is an emotional and taxing process.
+That is why it is important to choose a real estate agent, a trusted advisor to listen to your needs and help you clearly identify what lifestyle attributes are most important to you, so you may find your dream home.